muratk5n/thirdwave/en/README.md

 ---

 Guidance for op profit margin was for ~10% and the stock soared?
-Buyers must have seen some hope in Salesforce (great stock ticker name BTW, "CRM")
+Buyers must have seen some hope in Salesforce (great stock ticker name, "CRM")

 Yahoo Finance: "Salesforce Inc. surged by the most in almost three years after raising its forecast for profit margins..
 At least five